oslabs-beta/Dockular/README.md

 Download link Here: [Dockular](https://drive.google.com/drive/folders/1VAEELfdDcVjEgaRteeRW07YudNLwSWb2).

-Or following the instructions below:
+Or follow the instructions below:
 1. Open the docker desktop application.
 2. Navigate to "Add Extensions" in the left toolbar and click.
 3. Search "Dockular" then click install.